Find out more about the fees and costs you may have to pay when buying a home, from arranging a mortgage to conveyancing.

 It should come as no surprise that a few weeks after you've completed your home purchase you'll have to make your first mortgage payment.

-They'll be able to tell you in detail about the fees you're liable for, and ways to cut the cost of your mortgage.
+They can tell you in detail about the fees you're liable for, and ways to cut the cost of your mortgage.